giovanni-vaccarino/SparseBEV/aida-move/README.md

+# SparseBEV on nuScenes & custom datasets

+The purpose of this document is to provide a guide on how to run any necessary experiments, from inference to fine-tuning, to visualization, with the SparseBEV model.
+We provide instructions for both nuScenes and custom dataset, referencing often to the original documentation for the nuScenes-related part.

 ## Setup

+The given documentation provided instructions for the setup of the environment.
+However we found some inconsistencies, often due to the missing support and modernization of the libraries.

-We have provided a .yml support file to quickly setup the virtual environment.
+To have a faster experience we have provided a .yml config file to quickly setup the virtual environment.
 It can be found in the root directory as `sparsebev.yml`.

-To create a new environment that contains the correct dependencies with miniconda:
+To create a new environment that contains the correct dependencies with miniconda you can run:

 ```bash
 conda env create -f sparsebev.yml